marshallflax/vision/README.md

 mindmap
  Structured Glossary
   Organized Thematically
-  Real Time Editing are 21st Century Blackboard Talks Continuous Incremental Improvement
-   Clarification of Existing Explanations
-   Additional Examples
-  Instructor Frequently Models Careful Organization of Large Topics Comprehensive Summary of the Course To Date Eliminates Duplicative Creation of Review Materials Natural Opportunities for Active Learning
-   Students Can Draft Additions and Improvements Beautiful Documents
    Headings
    Outlines
    Mind Maps
    Other Diagrams
+  Real Time Editing is the 21st Century Blackboard Talk Clarification of Existing Explanations
+   Additional Examples
+  Comprehensive Summary of the Course To Date Eliminates Duplicative Creation of Review Materials Natural Opportunities for Active Learning
+   Students Can Draft Additions and Improvements
 ```

 As an example of the power of the above tools, let me create an imaginary class and show how they can combine to allow a restructuring of an ordinary class.

 * The class begins with the teacher sharing their laptop screen.
-* On the left side of the screen is a text document, in the above Markdown format.
+On the left side of the screen is a text document, in the above Markdown format.
 On the right side of the screen is the formatted version, with beautiful layout and colorful diagrams.
 * Students can also have the document on their laptops if they wish, or they can follow from the teacher's shared screen.
   (Students with visual impairments will probably choose to rely on their own computers, as it can be customized with appropriate color palettes, magnification, screen readers, or braille displays.)
 * The document they're all viewing is a structured glossary for the current course.